 ASF are proud supporters of Mates in Mind and believe that currently, not enough conversations are being had about mental health in the construction industry.
-Employers are well-versed in health and safety in construction, so why shouldn’t mental health be the same?
+Employers and refurbishment contractors are well-versed in health and safety in construction, so why shouldn’t mental health be the same?
 With that in mind, here are some positive actions you can take today to promote good mental health in your workplace.

 Mates in Mind educates those in the building industry about the range of mental health support that’s available to them.
 Working in partnership with leading charities and organisations such as Mind, Samaritans and Mental Health First Aid England, they hope to reach 75% of UK construction workers by 2025.

 Learn how to spot the signs